wshon/madedit-mod/README.txt

 33.Improvement on GUI update for menu and toolbar 34.Fix: UI update issue of toggle toolbars
-35.Fix: Remove no parent from the style of Replace dialog
+35.Fix: Remove no parent from the style of Replace dialog 36.Fix: Remove duplicated code lines
+37.Fix: Bookmark would be toggled if there were multiple instance found in one line

 Mod v0.3.6
 1.New: Create scripts directory if not exists while saving recorded script